-Ontology-based annotation with the Annotator: OntoPortal features the Annotator, a domain-agnostic text annotation service that will identify semantic artefact classes or concepts inside any raw text [37].
+Ontology-Based Annotation with the Annotator: OntoPortal features the Annotator, a domain-agnostic text annotation service that will identify semantic artefact classes or concepts inside any raw text [37].
 The user can control which ontologies are used to perform the text annotation.
 The Annotator workflow is based on a highly efficient syntactic concept recognition tool (using concept names and synonyms) [33], and on a set of semantic expansion algorithms that leverage the semantics in ontologies (e.g., subclass relations and mappings).
 It is also used as a component of the system to recommend ontologies for given text input, as described hereafter.

-Ontology recommendation with the Recommender: OntoPortal includes the Recommender an ontology recommendation service [38] which suggests relevant semantic artefacts for a provided text or keyword list.
-The Recommender evaluates the relevance of an ontology according to four different criteria: (1) the extent to which the ontology covers the input data; (2) the acceptance of the ontology classes that cover the input data; and (4) the specialization of the ontology to the domain of the input data.
+Ontology Recommendation with the Recommender: OntoPortal includes the Recommender an ontology recommendation service [38] which suggests relevant semantic artefacts for a provided text or keyword list.
+The Recommender evaluates the relevance of an ontology according to four different criteria: (1) the extent to which the ontology covers the input data; (2) the acceptance of the ontology in the community (number of views in the portal); (3) the level of detail of the ontology classes that cover the input data; and (4) the specialization of the ontology to the domain of the input data.
 The user can configure the weights of the four criteria, and can choose to rank the most relevant individual ontologies, or sets of ontologies.
 The OntoPortal Recommender is arguably the most powerful ontology discovery and recommendation tool available in public semantic repositories.

-Automated access: REST API and SPARQL endpoint: OntoPortal provides two different endpoints for accessing its content: (i) a REST web service API that returns JSON-LD; (ii) a SPARQL endpoint [39].
+Automated Access: REST API and SPARQL Endpoint: OntoPortal provides two different endpoints for accessing its content: (i) a REST web service API that returns JSON-LD; (ii) a SPARQL endpoint [39].
 These endpoints are consistent across all the OntoPortal deployments, so software written originally to query a specific portal (most commonly BioPortal) can be used equally well to query any other OntoPortal deployment, assuming that deployment makes its endpoints accessible.
 The REST web service API provides access to all the resources (read/write) and services described above, and queries are highly customizable using various request parameters.
 To efficiently handle large result sets, pagination is available for the majority of the endpoints.
 The SPARQL web service provides direct read-only access to the OntoPortal triple store.
-Since OntoPortal is developed to work with semantic web technologies and artefacts, all of its content (ontologies, mappings, metadata, notes, and projects) is stored in an RDF triple store.
+Since Onto-Portal is developed to work with semantic web technologies and artefacts, all of its content (ontologies, mappings, metadata, notes, and projects) is stored in an RDF triple store.
 For security, some OntoPortal installations (like BioPortal itself) choose not to make the primary triple store queryable.
 In these cases, a copy of the triple store can be made accessible [39].